LTshepoJr/CDV01_Career_Goals_Reflection_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_CDV01/README.md

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals. none so far
+    - Identify potential obstacles or challenges in reaching your goals.

+    Maybe women, but it is managable

-    - Consider strategies to overcome these challenges. none so far
+    - Consider strategies to overcome these challenges.

+    Just don't be attached or date until you can support yourself

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.

-    Learn from the best and practice
+    Learn from the best and practice, mostly from Scrimba and YouTube

     - Include networking, mentorship, or educational opportunities.

+    I have joined a new weekly lecture...
+    Looks promising
+    Get to meet a lecturer and meet people who are interested in coding

 ### Submission